 The applicant states that this site is being proposed as a "Town Center" node by the Future Land Use Steering Committee and they are seeking to use that framework as justification for the request.
+Staff does see opportunities for horizontal mixing of uses in nodal areas such as this, however those pieces should complement one another, whereas this proposal treats the uses separately.
+Horizontal mixed-use should also allow a business district to step into the surrounding community, but this design puts the largest-scale structures next to the adjacent single- and two-story dwellings.

-Staff does see opportunities for horizontal mixing of uses in nodal areas, however the integration of the component uses that comprise nodal development is very important.
-This proposal could set-up the site to be developed with an interior corridor and contextually appropriate residential and commercial.
-However, the location of this proposal on the site is out of scale for the adjacent neighborhoods, separating the residential and commercial uses, and appears to give the existing large-scale commercial structures a simple facelift instead of creating a business district.
-The proposal is also seeking to use the allowed residential density for the entire site in these two structures, without a cohesive overall site plan or bringing over half of the site into compliance with current design standards.
-While portions of the site are currently lease restricted, the design could build off an interior road network, install some residential while leaving opportunity for the future and plan for the eventual renovation of parts of the existing commercial.
-This would create a balanced business district for the neighborhood and surrounding area to bring value, housing and commercial opportunity to the location.
-The application mostly speaks to existing visibility from Jefferson Road; however this focus does not consider the full extent of what the Future Land Use Plan suggests.
-Designing an internal pedestrian and vehicle network that is supportive of a variety of uses would begin rebuilding value at the site and allow it to grow more organically for the area and not require drive-by visibility from the adjacent thoroughfare.
+This proposal could set-up the site to be designed with an interior axial corridor and contextually-appropriate residential and commercial development features.
+However, the location and massing of the residential structures on the site is out of scale for the adjacent neighborhoods, separating the residential and commercial uses, and appears to give the existing large-scale commercial structures a simple facelift instead of creating a business district.
+The proposal is also seeking to use the allowed residential density for the entire site in these two structures, without design consideration for over half of the site.
+While portions of the site are currently lease-restricted, the design could include an interior road network, with some residential development, while leaving opportunity for the future, and plan for the eventual renovation of the remaining commercial areas of the property.
+This would create a balanced business district for the neighborhood and surrounding area to blend housing and commercial opportunity to the location.
+The application mostly speaks to existing visibility from Jefferson Road; however, this focus does not consider the full extent of what the Future Land Use Plan suggests.
+Designing an internal pedestrian and vehicle network that is supportive of a variety of uses would begin rebuilding new utility and value at the site and allow it to grow more organically for the area, without requiring drive-by visibility from the adjacent thoroughfare.

 No change to the Future Land Use Map is required since the proposed use is compatible with the current designation.
-However, the project design is not compatible with the character description which calls for buildings to be oriented toward the street with good pedestrian connections and easy access to public transit.
+However, the project design is not compatible with the character description, which calls for buildings to be oriented toward the street with good pedestrian connections and easy access to public transit.